By Adine Roode

 We are all still human and are not perfect, but we need to address this and make space for such times in order to offer the best care to our elephants.

-The nursery consists of three enclosures, a kitchenette, a storeroom, a bathroom and indoor and outdoor playgrounds for the orphans.
+The orphanage consists of three enclosures, a kitchenette, a storeroom, a bathroom and indoor and outdoor playgrounds for the orphans.

 Our Jabulani elephant management plan has been adjusted considerably in order to accommodate the orphans.
 It will run hand-in-hand with the Department of Environmental Affairs (DEAT)’s Norms and Standards of elephant management.
 It will be the first dedicated elephant nursery in South Africa.
 The management plan will hopefully assist in streamlining the conflicting regulations we experience across board the South Africa.